Probate Q&A Series

 • Allowances and priority claims: A surviving spouse may claim certain property through statutory allowances or other rights that can affect what is available to distribute under the will.
 When that dispute exists, the Clerk’s determinations and the estate’s accounting become critical.

 • Minor beneficiary logistics: Even when the child is entitled to the gift, the executor often cannot simply hand valuable property directly to a minor.
-The Clerk may require delivery to a proper adult recipient or a court-approved method of holding the property for the child under North Carolina procedures.
+The Clerk may require delivery through a proper adult recipient or another legally authorized method under North Carolina procedures.

 • Skipping the executor: A common mistake is demanding property directly from the surviving spouse without involving the estate file.
-In many cases, the enforceable path runs through the personal representative and the Clerk’s estate proceeding authority.
+In many cases, the enforceable path runs through the personal representative and the Clerk’s estate proceeding authority, or through a separate action if needed.

 • Not creating a paper trail: Written demands, item descriptions, photos, and witness information often matter.
 A written demand can also be important when asking the court to require action related to property held by a surviving spouse.